callahanchris/callahanchris.github.io/source/_posts/2014-10-08-behind-the-scenes-of-the-has-many-active-record-association.markdown

 end
 ```

-The `ActiveRecord::Reflections::create` method delegates based on the `macro` passed as the first argument.
-In our case, it instantiates an instance of the `Reflection::HasManyReflection` class, which inherits from the `Reflection::Association` class.
+The `ActiveRecord::Reflections::create` method [delegates](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/reflection.rb#L15) based on the `macro` passed to it.
+In our case, it instantiates an instance of [the `ActiveRecord::Reflection::HasManyReflection` class](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/reflection.rb#L570), which inherits from [the `ActiveRecord::Reflection::Association` class](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/reflection.rb#L249).
 I'm still not totally clear what reflections in general do, but [this bit of documentation](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/reflection.rb#L41) was helpful:

 > Reflection enables interrogating of Active Record classes and objects about their associations and aggregations.
 This information can, for example, be used in a form builder that takes an Active Record object and creates input fields for all of the attributes depending on their type and displays the associations to other objects.

-Whew!
-I'm a bit exhausted after all that.
+The value returned is this instance of the `ActiveRecord::Reflection::HasManyReflection` class, and the original method `ActiveRecord::Associations::Builder::HasMany::build` class method stores this object to a local variable `reflection`.

-Back to the original `build` class method.
-Once I knew what the `model` and `reflection` local variables were, it was relatively easy to locate the `define_accessors`, `define_callbacks`, `define_validations`, and `define_extensions` methods, as they were all in the same file as the `build` method.
-For the purposes of this blog post, I'll only get into the `define_accessors` method.
+Once I knew what the `model` and `reflection` local variables were, it was relatively easy to locate the `define_accessors`, `define_callbacks`, `define_validations`, and `define_extensions` methods, as they were all in [the same file as the `build` method](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/associations/builder/association.rb#L99), and comes with a helpful comment!
+(For the purposes of this blog post, I'll only get into the `define_accessors` method.)

 ```ruby
 # Defines the setter and getter methods for the association